 Move Over GDPR and CCPA: Time for NYPA to Step in the Spotlight

-Who does it affect?
+Who is affected?
 Similar to the CCPA, the NYPA applies to “legal entities that conduct business in New York” or that “intentionally target” residents of New York with their products or services.

-Additionally, it will be an opt-in process where the user must provide express and consent.
+Additionally, it will be an opt-in process whereby citizens must provide consent rather than it be assumed.

-Nonetheless, we look forward to seeing the status of this act progress from consideration to active leg
+Nonetheless, we look forward to seeing the status of this act progress from consideration to implementation.

 Why marketers and consumers should thank GDPR